TCDB is operated by the Saier Lab Bioinformatics Group

 1.B.21 The OmpG Porin (OmpG) Family

 OmpL has been purified and reconstituted.
 It allowed diffusion of small solutes including sugars (Dartigalongue et al., 2000).
 Contrary to an earlier report, it does not influence Dsb-mediated redox potential in the periplasm (Sardesai et al., 2003).
-Based on sequence comparisons, the OmpG family may be distantly related to the cyclodextrin porin (CDP) family (1.B.26).
+The OmpG family is related to the Cyclodextrin Porin (CDP; 1.B.26) and the Oligogalacturonate Porin (KdgM; 1.B.35) families (Condemine et al., 2005).

 References associated with 1.B.21 family: